 While the chef didn’t share the details of his Cajun recipe, I recently took a shot at recreating his Fried Softshell Crab topped with Crawfish Étouffée in my kitchen with delicious results.
 I urge you to make this dish when you see softshells for sale and take a culinary side trip off-the-eatin’-path.

-Our SPOTLIGHT series is a reminder to support our many food-related businesses throughout Acadiana during these stay-at-home times.
-Online and phone take-out orders, curbside pick-up, and Waitr delivery are all available to keep you safe with minimal contact.
+This tribute story is a reminder to support our many food-related businesses throughout Acadiana.
 I urge you to spend your food dollars locally and generously to keep our food culture alive for generations to come.
 It’s important.
 Thanks, George.

 - 1 pound (4 sticks) unsalted butter